guptaanu412/example-course-specs/README.md

 <img alt="Thanh" src="https://raw.githubusercontent.com/datacamp/learner-profiles/master/img/thanh.png" height="150" width="150" />

+We assume that Thanh can already use basic commands like `cd` and `ls`, and knows how to create pipelines.
-This course will show Thanh how to build command-line tools and use remote computing resources (such as clusters), and is a step toward building [robust software][robust-software].
+This course will show him how to build shell scripts and use remote computing resources (such as clusters).

 ### [Yngve](https://github.com/datacamp/learner-profiles#yngve)

 <img alt="Yngve" src="https://raw.githubusercontent.com/datacamp/learner-profiles/master/img/yngve.png" height="150" width="150" />

-Yngve uses all of the tools and concepts that this course introduces on a daily basis, and so will not be interested in taking it.
+Yngve uses all of the tools and concepts that this course introduces on a daily basis, so he won't be interested in taking it.
-If he is required to do so as part of a certification or learning path, he should be able to do one or two of the final exercises to demonstrate his understanding, and nothing more.

 <!-- -------------------------------------------------------------------------------- -->

-## Step 2: How far will this lesson get its learners?
+## Step 3: How far will this lesson get its learners?

 <em>

-The best way to make the goal of a course concrete is to write exercises that test what learners will be able to do at its end.
+The best way to make the goal of a course concrete is to write one or two exercises that test what learners will be able to do at its end.
 This is directly analogous to [test-driven development][tdd]: rather than working forward from a (probably ambiguous) set of learning objectives, designers work backward from concrete examples of where their learners are going.